Tenancy Deposit Scheme (TDS)

 Landlords should remember that the situation is fluid.
 If the Base Rate is at a low level; then the size of deposit required for the insurance backed scheme to be economic increases.

 Landlords also need to ensure that they make detailed inventories at the commencement of any tenancy and provide evidence at the end of the tenancy to support any claim of damage by the tenant.
-The cost of referencing and the insurance fee above can be charged to the tenant as an admin fee.
 Use our free TDS compliant property inventory software.

 Landlords Concerns over Tenancy Deposit Scheme